nazpashaei/DiCE_2025_08_13/README.md

 Use devtools to install the DiffCentEn package from GitHub: devtools::install_github("nazpashaei/DiffCentEn")

-## Usage
+## Example Data Preparation

-#### Parameters
+This section provides an example of how to prepare and save the data required for the `DiffCentEn_function`.

+### Data Structure
-- `data`: A list of two data frames containing gene expression data with a class label at the last column and a list of information about DEGs analysis.
+- `data`: A list of two data frames:
-- `regulation_status`: A character vector indicating the regulation status of genes.
-It must be one of the following:
-  - `"Up"`: For upregulated genes.
-  - `"Down"`: For downregulated genes.
-  - `"Both"`: For both upregulated and downregulated genes.

-## Example data preparation
+  1. `data`: Gene expression data with class labels.
+The last column should be the class label (e.g., "Tumor" or "Normal").
+  2. `topGenes`: Information about differentially expressed genes (DEGs), including gene symbols, adjusted p-values, and log fold changes.

 data <- list(
   data = data.frame(
     gene1 = c(0.938, 1.203),